sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 - Created a HockeyApp account
 - Created a VSTS Release Definition with a HockeyApp task
-- Queued the Release manually and installed the app via HockeyApp in the emulator
+- Queued the Release manually and install the app via HockeyApp in the emulator
 - Tracked feedback from within the app
 - Tracked app crashes from HockeyApp